scandum/quadsort/README.md

 blocks of 128, 512, 2048, 8192, etc.

-For each ping-pong merge quadsort will perform two comparisons to see if it will be faster to parity merge or quad merge, and pick the best option.
+For each ping-pong merge quadsort will perform two comparisons to see if it will be faster to use a parity merge or a quad galloping merge, and pick the best option.

 Tail merge
 ----------